 “Having this software installed is another example of the club’s commitment to continual improvements and they should be applauded for being the first in the UK.
 My son is dyslexic and a keen football fan so I encouraged Sean to take a look at the application.
 His feedback was very positive, advising ‘It is a very clever system.
 The ‘text to speech’ function is excellent.
 I really liked the ability to change the font to whatever was easiest for me to read and being able to change the background colour made a huge difference visually, plus I had the assistance of the ruler which was an added tool I wasn’t expecting.”

 People with visual impairments need to have the ability to customise a website in order to view content in a way that works best for them.
-To aid viewing website content visitors can use Recite Me assistive toolbar styling features to customise a website’s background colour and the text (font style, size and colour).
+To aid viewing website content visitors can use Recite Me assistive toolbar styling features to customise a website’s background colour and the text (inclusive font style, size and colour).
 People can also use the text-only and margin features to reposition text on a screen with no styling distraction.
 Users can also opt to have the text read aloud.

 Martin Lea, Recite Me Sales Executive, has a visual impairment.
 He said: